Mecademic/mecademicpy/README.md

 # Mecademic Python API

-A python module designed for Robot products from Mecademic.
+A python module designed for robot products from Mecademic.
 The module offers tools that give access to the features of the Mecademic Robots such as MoveLin and MoveJoints available through the TCP/IP text interface.
 The module can be started from a terminal or a python application and controls the Mecademic products.

 #### Supported Robots